December 14, 2017

 Some of Abrams' other originated characters fare differently.
 Oscar Isaac's Poe Dameron is still a rogue and motivator of the Resistance, somewhat relegated here, but he becomes more subservient and a nuisance to the commanding Leia and Laura Dern's luminous new Vice Admiral Holdo.
 A very wiry Domhnall Gleeson is mostly a comic punchline as the ineffective sad sack General Hux, whereas Andy Serkis' Supreme Leader Snoke's mysterious powerful presence is presented in a surprisingly satisfying fashion.

 There are some all-timer shots and sequences framed splendidly by cinematographer Steve Yedlin.
 What Johnson truly brings is a definite cinematic vision to this universe.
 His artistry is dazzling and thrilling.
-How he executes new and legacy characters from a ambitious script in such imaginative and inventive ways is more than admirable.
-This film opens the world of Star Wars to new possibilities and let's go of past conceptions while acknowledging their massive impact.
+How he executes new and legacy characters from an ambitious script in such imaginative and inventive ways is more than admirable.
+This film opens the world of Star Wars to new possibilities and lets go of past conceptions while acknowledging their massive impact.

 The Last Jedi is an audacious and bold journey in the Star Wars universe.
 It essentially resets (or corrects) much of what The Force Awakens re-established.
 It's an emotional, consequential journey of such great highs that breaks much of the established world and characters it's tasked to reimagine.
 The film really reaches.
 It extends.
 It goes beyond what we know of Star Wars with only so much fan service.
-It's truly artful and its own complete experience outside of everything while commenting on its own existence as a chapter in a bigger story of destiny and legacy.
+It's truly artful and has its own complete experience outside of everything while commenting on its own existence as a chapter in a bigger story of destiny and legacy.

-More | YVArcade / AV Club / Indiewire / ScreenCrush / SlashfilmThe Playlist / Vox
+More | YVArcade / AV Club / Indiewire / ScreenCrush / Slashfilm / Vox

 0 reactions: